grea09/pancake/README.md

 To specify a font you need to define it either using Pandoc's `fontfamily` variable or using the following:

         fonts:
-          a-font: Times New Roman
+          timesnew: Times New Roman
-          my-font:
+          foo:
             font: Arial # Main font
             regular: Arial
             italic: Arial Italic